The Safest and Most Dangerous Places in Blue Mountain, AL: Crime Maps and Statistics

 Is Blue Mountain, AL Safe?

-The C grade indicates that the rate of crime is slightly higher than that of the average US city.
-Blue Mountain ranks in the 41st percentile for safety, meaning it is safer than 41% of cities but less safe than 59%.
-This analysis applies only to Blue Mountain's official city boundaries.
+The C overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where Blue Mountain's combined rate is slightly higher than the norm.
+Blue Mountain sits in the 41st percentile, ahead of 41% of cities and behind 59%.
+The grade covers only Blue Mountain's official city boundaries.
 See the table below for nearby cities.

-The crime rate in Blue Mountain is 27.21 per 1,000 residents in the typical year.
-Blue Mountain Residents generally consider the southeast part of the city to be the safest.
-Your chance of being a victim of crime in Blue Mountain varies by neighborhood - ranging from 1 in 27 in the northwest neighborhoods to 1 in 59 in the southeast.
+The overall crime rate in Blue Mountain is 27.21 per 1,000 residents in a typical year.
+Residents generally consider the southeast part of the city the safest.
+Your chance of being a victim ranges from 1 in 27 in the northwest neighborhoods to 1 in 59 in the southeast.

-When looking at total crime counts (rather than per capita rates), the central parts of Blue Mountain, AL see the most incidents - about 7 per year.
-In contrast, the west part of the city has the fewest, with approximately 0 crimes annually.
+Counting total incidents instead of per-capita rates, the central parts of Blue Mountain, AL report the most crime, about 7 cases per year.
+The west part reports the fewest, around 0 per year.

 The Cost of Crime™ in Blue Mountain, AL

-The total projected cost of crime in Blue Mountain for 2025 is $406,861.
-This translates to approximately $588 per resident and $1,272 per household.
-On average, crime-related costs account for 2.0% of the median household income in Blue Mountain.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Blue Mountain for 2025 is $406,861, about $588 per resident and $1,272 per household.
+That equals 2.0% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 48.5%